-Everything was transported back to Donald’s farm in Lower Farringdon by tractor a trailer, a slow process given old fashioned tractors of that era could only do 20mph!
+Everything was transported back to Donald’s farm in Lower Farringdon by tractor and trailer, a slow process given old-fashioned tractors of that era could only do 20mph!

-The parcel of land to be used backed naturally into hillside and was unused for agriculture being wooded.
-Being a farmer, he had access to a wide range of suitable machinery and in conjunction with the local “JCB Man”, Danny Cameron the site was cleared over the winter of 1985/6
+The parcel of land to be used backed naturally into a hillside and, because it was wooded, was unused for agriculture.
+Being a farmer, he had access to a wide range of suitable machinery and in conjunction with the local “JCB Man”, Danny Cameron, the site was cleared over the winter of 1985/6.

-The projected was expected to cost about £10,000 in total, almost all spent on the prefabs and building materials with the members putting in all the labour.
+The project was expected to cost about £10,000 in total, almost all spent on the prefabs and building materials, with the members putting in all the labour.

-Members then set to firstly digging the footings, that is Donald operating a mini digger rented from Vincent Hire in Four Marks and then mixing and laying the footings by hand.
-A lot harder work than getting in a load or two of ready mix, but far more affordable and this approach also allowed them to lay sections at a time – RSJ were inserted vertically at periodic intervals and the wall sections had to be built along to them before this could be done.
-Again, the combination of some decent machinery including a large tractor mounted mixer and many hands made light work.
+Members then set to, firstly digging the footings; Donald operated a mini-digger rented from Vincent Hire in Four Marks and then mixing and laying the footings by hand.
+The work was lot harder than getting in a load or two of ready mix, but far more affordable and this approach also allowed them to lay sections at a time.
+Reinforced Steel Joists (RSJs) were inserted vertically at periodic intervals and the wall sections had to be built along to them before this could be done.
+Again, the combination of some decent machinery including a large tractor-mounted mixer and many hands made light work.
 Amongst those in the pictures are Donald Hartley, Peter Gibbs (in shorts and wellies) and Keith Bacon (pouring water into the tractor mixer).

-The two side walls were built in parallel and the modified and strengthened roof joists then lifted into place using a tractor mounted forklift which then started to tie the building together.
+The two side walls were built in parallel and the modified and strengthened roof joists were then lifted into place using a tractor-mounted forklift which then started to tie the building together.

-This in turn was followed on by refitting the steel roof sections.
+This in turn was followed by refitting the steel roof sections.